tobinja1/Lunar.ui/README.md

 # Lunar.ui
  Weekly explorations into the passage of time and the stars above.
-A project between Ana Vázquez and Jay Tobin.
+A project between Ana Vásquez and Jay Tobin.